DashBouquet/dashbouquet_javascript_assessment/README.md

 }
 ```

-* After that just share your sandbox to me
+* After that just share your sandbox to my email `kaa@dashbouquet.com`

 <img src="assets/how_to_share.jpg" alt="How to share" width="422"/>

+And good luck :wink: !